Jwink3101/notefile/CLI_help.md

 options:
-  -h, --help            show this help message and exit --link {source,symlink,both}
+  -h, --help            show this help message and exit

+Global Options:
+  --debug               Debug mode
+  --note-field field    Specify the field in the notes to read/write.
+Defaults
+                        to 'notes' or $NOTEFILE_NOTEFIELD environment
+                        variable.
+With `mod`, `--note-field FIELD --note TEXT` is equivalent to `--field-note FIELD TEXT` --version             show program's version number and exit

+Create/Modify Options:
+  Flags for creating and saving notes.
+Not all flags are always applicable!

+  --link {source,symlink,both}
                         ['both'] Specify how to handle symlinks.
 If 'source', will add the notefile to the source only (non-